kennytilton/kennytilton.github.io/micropipeline/readme.md

 Another trick was *holding back* the processing.
 In many places an FSM could easily do two things in one "tick" -- I got an REQ?
 OK, capture it and ACK it! -- but then the illustrator jumped forward two actions in one go, obfuscating the mechanics.

 ### Left as an exercise

+* Suggestions for a more interesting sequence of processes are very welcome.
+* I also like the idea of displaying data as binary bits, including having a different number of bits at each stage as real micropipelines do.
+JS limits us to 32bits, we can hide two integers behind a simulated 64-bit value.
 * It might be fun to run a clocked illustrator alongside the unclocked micropipeline.
-We would need the typical distribution of logic processing durations to compare throughput differences to e expected in the wild.
+We would need the typical distribution of logic processing durations to compare throughput differences to be expected in the wild.
 * A completely different implementation could abandon illustration and go for emulation.
 We started using ClojureScript with core.async channels as the data/ACK/REQ wires.
 Much simpler since async channels provide the backpressure and blocking implemented here with state machines and the artificial tick count.
 * OMG.
 The CSS.
 I may mave spent more time fighting that than creating the app.
 Needs work.